godtier-games/HandyManPlugin/readme.md

 # POP UP DIALOGS
 Most tools have a dialog box that pops up before the tool startup phase.
 These usually have information about input parameters and requirements.
 Once you feel like you have that tool's workflow down you can disable it by adding it to the Blocked Popup Dialogs Array in the project settings.
-They are found in in Project Settings → Godtier Games → Handy Man → Blocked Popup Dialogs.
+This is found in Project Settings → Godtier Games → Handy Man → Blocked Popup Dialogs.
 ![Popup](doc/screenshots/core/projectsettings.png)